edward70/lua-openai/README.md

 # lua-openai

 OpenAI compatible API for Lua.
-Uses `luasocket` or [`lapis.nginx.http`](https://leafo.net/lapis/reference/utilities.html#making-http-requests) for OpenResty, which requires adding a `proxy_pass` to the Nginx config:
+Uses `luasocket` for normal lua installations or [`lapis.nginx.http`](https://leafo.net/lapis/reference/utilities.html#making-http-requests) for OpenResty, which requires adding a `proxy_pass` to the Nginx config:

 ```
 location /proxy {